Matthizzone/Interactive-Lab-Hub/Lab 5/README.md

 In this video, I test out the trained yoga pose classifier: https://youtu.be/qCGPUTJhkSU If the next part, I intend to change it up a bit.
 Instead of having multiple different poses, there will be just one pose, but done in 4 slightly different ways, only one of which is techincally correct.
 For example, one will have "arms too low" or "back not straight".
 I will test this device on a user to see if the machine can tell the subtle differences apart between correct and incorrect yoga poses, and use that to give the user constructive criticism to improve their form.

+I noticed that with the current device design, it is impossible to read feedback without stopping your yoga to go read what the laptop says.
+I would like to address this by running this device from the Raspberry Pi to change its form.
+Instead of the device being a huge gaming laptop with textual display, it would be the lightweight webcamand use text-to-speech to enable the user to get feedback while doing the yoga pose.
+This would eliminate the need to stop, walk towards the display and read the comments.

 ### Part 2.